maekitalo/tntnet/tntnet/doc/man/ecpp.7.markdown

 Scoped variables are declared with exactly the same syntax as normal variables in c++-code.
 They can be of any type and are instantiated, when needed.
-Objects, which do not have default con‐ structors, need to be specified with proper constructor-parameters in brackets or separated by '='.
+Objects, which do not have default constructors, need to be specified with proper constructor-parameters in brackets or separated by '='.
 The parameters are only used, if the variable need to be instantiated.
 This means, that parameters to e.g. application-scope variables are only used once.
 When the